 Can I use a credit card in Cuba?

 Yes and no. If you are staying a higher end hotel then they will accept credit cards.
 If you are staying in a casa particular (which we seriously recommend), then they are unlikely to accept credit cards.
 Only high end restaurants will accept credit cards.
 If you want organize trips, activities and even dining, then we recommend booking ahead online if you want to use your credit card.
-A La Mesa, a local Cuban app and website allows for this.
-Check out their options here.

 What’s the difference between CUC and CUP?